Single-Use Item Regulations

 The District of Tofino is currently developing a Single-Use Item Regulation Bylaw to reduce waste from single-use items (starting with bags and straws) and to promote sustainable consumer habits that are consistent with the values of our community.

-The new Bylaw is being developed in partnership with the District of Ucluelet and Surfrider Pacific Rim, and intends to reduce single-use plastic waste in our communities, landfill, and the marine environment.
+The new Bylaw is being developed in partnership with the District of Ucluelet, Surfrider Pacific Rim, and the Ucluelet Aquarium, and intends to reduce single-use plastic waste in West Coast communities, the landfill, and the marine environment.

 Key Elements of the West Coast approach: